YamacYurtsever/gdaymate/README.md

 ##### Handling the client

 1. Receive the string
-2. Parse the string
+2. Parse the string (get the message)
-3. Get message type
+3. Validate the message
-4. Send message to processing (according to type)
+4. Send the message to processing (according to type)

 ##### Processing